Post‑Editing SRT Files and Proofreading

 1. Go to My Videos on our website.

-3. We will render a new 1080p hardcoded video for you free of charge.
+4. We will render a new hardcoded video for you (2 free revisions per video).

 When editing your subtitles, correct formatting is crucial for smooth playback.